brandon2278/Wheel_Of_Fortune/README.md

 # CSCI 3428 Software Engineering:  Mi'kmaq Wheel Of Fortune
 This program is a game based on the T.V. show Wheel Of Fortune  which was deisgned to help promote the Mi'kmaq language to youth.
 The active webpage can viewed <a href=http://ugdev.cs.smu.ca/~group11/>here</a> .
+It's also important to note that this app is designed for an http server and the mutiplayer won't work if host on a https in it's current state.

 ## Installation
 The program requires the following dependencies.